 As wedding ceremonies become more and more personal and non-traditional, professional officiants are booking real fast.
-Whether you use a pro or enlist your friend, here are X reasons why you should find an officiant first.
+Whether you use a pro or enlist your friend, here are some important reasons why you should find an officiant first.

 Popular officiants have their weekends booked far in advance

-The ceremony is one of the most time-consuming parts of your wedding
+The ceremony is one of the most time-consuming aspect of your wedding

 An officiant who writes ceremonies from scratch will dedicate anywhere from 20-30 hours working on just the ceremony alone.
 That’s not even including the time spent in meetings.
 I average around six hours of meetings in person because I want to get to know my couples.
 If I don’t get to know them, I’m basically writing a fictional ceremony, and nobody wants that.
 The process can be sped up, but if you really want to enjoy the process (and grab beers with your officiant!), you’ll need to book them as soon as you’ve set a date.